quintel/documentation/modules/merit_order/Storage_planning.markdown

 ## Questions

 * What do we do with electricity to gas conversion?
-Does it get fed back into the graph??
+Does it get fed back into the graph?
 If yes, we have a lot of dependencies! (e.g. capacity of installed converters, green gas, gas prices, etc., etc.)
 * When the user moves the slider of e.g. capacity of batteries, what does he expect?
   - changing costs? if yes: how are we going to include costs of batteries etc.?
+* How should the user choose for the different options of treatment?
+By setting a potential?
+  - This would mean a capacity (in Watt) for conversion channels and a capacity (in Watt) and a volume (MJ) available for power-to-power storage.
+* Will we use heat demand curves to model the capacity for power-to-heat storage?
+  - Richard has data for this.
+  - Feels a bit over-engineered for the ETM though.
+* What will be the order of power-to-power, power-to-heat and power-to-gas?
+  - It would make sense to give power-to-power precedence over the conversion options because of limited availability and exergy arguments.
+TRUE AW & RD?

 ## Project Management